 If you wish to modify or alter the return-path of your email, you have to undergo 3 procedure /simple steps:

-All you require is conduct three simple procedures to initiate the redirection/return –path\
+All you require is to conduct three simple procedures to initiate the redirection/return –path\

 Generate a sub-domain in your principle domain using the precede “mnp3”.
 For instance, imagine any domain name e.g. happyydomain.com, you will have to create a sub-domain mnp3.mydomain.com.

 It is mandatory to access the Domain name system zone and build a [CNAME}, it is the abbreviated form and records, primarily used as an alias for a name.]